Travel

 Image credit: Great Wine Capitals

-Now for something completely different… The d’Arenberg winery is a family-owned estate, best known for the d’Arenberg Cube – a five-story building noted for its distinctive geometric design that resembles a glass Rubik’s Cube.
-The building features a restaurant, a wine tasting room, a virtual fermenter, a 360-degree video room and its Alternate Realities Museum, housing a number of art installations.
+Now for something completely different… The d’Arenberg winery is a family-owned estate, best known for the d’Arenberg Cube—a five-story building noted for its distinctive geometric design that resembles a glass Rubik’s Cube.
+There's lots to tick off when visiting—an incredible restaurant, a wine tasting room, a virtual fermenter, a 360-degree video room and an Alternate Realities Museum, housing a number of art installations.

 Wirra Wirra Wines